maytapi-com/send-a-message-using-java/readme.md

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

 ## Support

-For any questions or support regarding this implementation, please [open an issue](https://github.com/yourusername/Send-a-message-using-Java/issues).

 For questions about Maytapi's WhatsApp API, visit their [official documentation](https://maytapi.com/whatsapp-api-documentation) or contact their support team.